eecs110/winter2021/pages/_assignments/tutorial05.md

 ## What to turn in (same deal as always)
-Please turn in your completed tutorial exercise(s) ON CANVAS by Wednesday night at midnight.
+Please turn in your completed tutorial exercise(s) on Canvas.
 To do this, first zip your entire `tutorial05` folder (with your edited files inside), and then upload your zip file to Canvas.
 Please ensure that your zip file includes **YOUR CODE**.